Are you contemplating edible DIY wedding favours? We are huge fans of the idea, read on and you’ll find out why.

 The Boho Baker: Lavender and white chocolate shortbread favours

-RECIPE Debby Donnelly-Addison specialises in organic, botanical baking using edible florals and foraged ingredients.
+Courtesy of Debby Donnelly-Addison who specialises in organic, botanical baking using edible florals and foraged ingredients.
 Find her on Instagram @thebohobaker!
-Debby is an accomplished baker and owner of in house bakery Vanilla Nova Cake Boutique
+Debby is an accomplished baker and owner of in-house bakery Vanilla Nova Cake Boutique

 Preparation time: 10 minutes

 100g caster sugar

 200g softened butter

 - If using lavender from your own garden, tie the stems together with a piece of string and hang in a cupboard or dark place for two weeks until dry.
 Be careful not to leave the lavender in a room that is damp or houses a tumble dryer as this can encourage mould and stall the drying process.
 If you do not have homegrown lavender you can purchase pre-dried culinary lavender in Waitrose and online.
 This works just as well and tastes just as good.